 Mr. Bensman served as the Mayor of Ft.
 Loramie for 12 years and on the Ft.
 Loramie Village Council for eight years, as well as serving as Director of the Shelby County Regional Planning Commission for 10 years.
 He has also served on numerous boards including the Shelby County Regional Planning Commission, Shelby County Jail Advisory Committee, 911 Implementation Team, Loramie Valley Watershed Association (LVA), Shelby County Metropolitan Housing Authority (SMHA), Loramie Ambulance District Board, West Ohio Development (WODC) and Sidney-Shelby Partnership.
 He and wife, Emily, have been married for over 50 years and have two children and eight grandchildren.
 Bensman enjoys attending grandchildren’s activities, hunting, fishing and outdoor activities and continues to be supportive of local school programs and youth organizations.
 He is also an active member of his church.

-Mr. Gary V. Heitmeyer began his six-year term on March 10, 2015.
+Mr. Gary V. Heitmeyer began his six-year term in March 2015.
 Heitmeyer is president and principal of FDL Automation & Supply Company, a Sidney-based, full-service electrical distributor serving west central Ohio.
 After high school, Gary received four years of training in an apprenticeship program to become a journeyman electrician and studied electronics at Edison State Community College for two years.
 Heitmeyer is a strong supporter of the local community and has served on several boards and advisory committees including S&H Products, Shelby County United Way, Upper Valley Career Center, Ohio Hi-Point Career Center, Sidney-Shelby County Chamber of Commerce, Sidney Noon Kiwanis, and Sacred Heart Catholic Church.
 Heitmeyer is currently board vice president of the Sidney-Shelby County YMCA and was named YMCA building committee volunteer of the year in 2012, and served as chairman of the major gifts campaign in 2014.
 Gary and his wife, Angie, are the parents of two children and live near Sidney.
 Gary enjoys spending time with his family, flying, boating, anything to do with cars, home theatre consulting and traveling.

-Mr. Thomas P. Milligan has been a member of the Edison State Community College Board of Trustees since 1999 and served as Chairman from 2017 to 2019.
+Mr. Thomas P. Milligan has been a member of the Edison State Community College Board of Trustees since 1999 and served as Chair from 2017 to 2019.
 Milligan's stewardship on the Board of Trustees includes testifying before the Ohio senate education committee on the importance of public and private alliances and their role in enhancing the quality of community college education throughout Ohio.
 Milligan played a significant role in the creation of partnerships during The Campaign for Edison Community College, which funded most of the cost to build the 35,000 square foot Emerson Center at the Piqua campus.
 The president, founder and owner of Western Ohio Cut Stone in Sidney since 1995, Milligan is an equity partner in two other local businesses serving the construction and land development sectors.
 In 2009, Milligan was chosen to receive the Excellence in Trusteeship Award sponsored by the OACC.